 Site Selection for Grassland Community Restoration

 One of the most important decisions to make in grassland restoration is where to plant new grassland communities.
-These communities were found in only a few areas across Southern Ontario when the land was surveyed in the early 1800s (Fig 1 – map of historic occurrence).
+These communities were found in only a few areas across Southern Ontario when the land was surveyed in the early 1800s (see map of historic occurrence below).
 Most of the landscape was covered in forest at that time.
 Grassland communities are most often found naturally occurring on lighter (sandier) soils.
-If your proposed site is not within the areas shown in Figure 1, consider either restoring a native community that was historically found in your area, or plant a grassland with the intention of allowing it to regenerate over time into forest.
+If your proposed site is not within the shaded areas shown below, consider either restoring a native community that was historically found in your area, or plant a grassland with the intention of allowing it to regenerate over time into forest.
 This will work especially well if there is plenty of native woodland in your area.

 If you are considering Grassland community restoration at the landscape scale, following the guidelines below will lead to the most effective and successful projects.